 What's a little RoundUP here?
 Or a little toxic chemical house cleaning stuff dumped down the drain, right?

-I’ve never done well around perfum-ey cleaners, personal care products (like ultra-stinky hairspray [see my Alcohol-Free Hairspray that Works to see what I use now], cigarettes, or any such chemical nasty offenders.
+I've never done well around perfum-ey cleaners, personal care products (like ultra-stinky hairspray [see my Homemade Hairspray to see what I use now], cigarettes, or any such chemical nasty offenders.

-I clearly remember walking through the perfume department of malls, or the detergent and house cleaner aisles of grocery stores, feeling like I was going to a faint.
+I clearly remember walking through the perfume department of malls, or the detergent and house cleaner aisles of grocery stores, feeling like I was going to a faint and then trying to escape said toxic department or aisle asap.

 Truth is, there are so many toxins in the world that it is making a HUGE impact on our environment.